This is part 3 in my cryptocurrency educational series.

 Consequence: Human rights

-There’s growing concern about this in the crypto community because of two things: pollution and human rights abuses.
+There’s been growing concern about this in the crypto community because of two things: pollution and human rights abuses.

 And in terms of pollution, most of the electricity used there is from dirty coal plants (potentially mined using forced labor, though reporting on that piece is inconclusive).